dmccloskey/EvoNet/README.rst

 - Full computational networks for the analysis and simulation of biochemical networks (work in progress...).
 - Benchmarks on various MNIST related classification and reconstruction tasks.
 - Benchmarks using various Omics data (work in progress...).
+- All examples can be found in the `./src/examples` directory, and can be built using the provided `CMAKE` scripts.

 .. begin_examples